Advertiser Disclosure

 150 Washington Ave.
 SW, Washington, D.C.
 20024

-Located close to both the U.S. Capitol Building and the U.S. Botanic Gardens, the American Veterans Disabled for Life Memorial was designed and erected to honor veterans of the armed forces who were permanently disabled during their service.
+Located near the U.S. Capitol Building and the U.S. Botanic Gardens, the American Veterans Disabled for Life Memorial was designed and erected to honor veterans of the armed forces who were permanently disabled during their service.

-Dedicated by President Obama in 2014, the memorial features tributes and stories from servicemen and women, all told through a collection of 48 etched glass panels.
-There is also a star-shaped fountain and a triangular reflection pool with a ceremonial flame that makes a peaceful and serene centerpiece of the 2.5-acre memorial site.
+Dedicated by President Barack Obama in 2014, the 2.5-acre memorial features tributes and stories from servicemen and women, all told through a collection of 48 etched glass panels.
+A star-shaped fountain and a triangular reflection pool with a ceremonial flame make for a peaceful and serene centerpiece.

 George Mason Monument